OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ## What is Open Science? <a name="What_is"></a>

+> None of us is as smart as all of us. - Kenneth H. Blanchard.

 The term 'Open Science' has not yet a universally accepted definition, but usually refers to one core theme: **Increasing knowledge availability as a public good**, typically with critical research aspects such as credibility, reproducibility, and verifiability thrown in in some combination.
 There are many alternative terms to Open Science too, such as Open Research, Open Scholarship, Science 2.0, eScience, and here.
 Throughout this MOOC, we consider 'Open Science' to be fully inclusive of all of these terms, and to reflect the process of organised knowledge creation [(Bartling and Friesike, 2014)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Bartling%20and%20Friesike%2C%202014.pdf).

-[Can we not cite Wikipedia here?
-Or also get a team work on the OS wikipedia entry?]

 > [FOSTER](https://www.fosteropenscience.eu/) defines Open Science as: "The movement to make scientific research, data and dissemination accessible to all levels of an inquiring society."